Dikshuy/dikshant-old-website/README.md

 ### Website
 [Link](https://dikshuy.github.io/dikshant) to the website

 It contain some resources that maybe useful to you.
-Feel free to reach me out for any clarfication 🙃
+Feel free to reach me out for any clarifications 🙃

 ### Latest update on august 12, 2021
 ---